The Roadmap

 Step 2: Acquire Several Programming Languages

 Now the true works begin: you need to master at least a handful of programming languages.
+Learning a programming lanuguage is not so difficult as you may imagine.

 Step 3: Dive Deeper